Artificial intelligence tools for information retrieval, research, and teaching

 Link to the prompts library

-Tools and Resources for Teaching
+Tools and Resources for Teaching, learning and content creation

 The Brisk Teaching extension integrates with various Google tools, allowing users to create presentations, questionnaires, learning materials, feedback, and more from any online content—such as websites, videos, articles, etc.—as well as from files.
 Users can also generate materials based on requests (prompts), but this method raises concerns about receiving inaccurate information.
 The extension is mostly free to use, while more advanced applications require paid plans.